Alfred Cecil Rowlandson

-Alfred Cecil Rowlandson (15 June 1865 – 15 June 1922) was an Australian publisher and bookseller.
+Alfred Cecil Rowlandson (15 June 1865 – 15 June 1922), generally referred to as A. C. Rowlandson, was an Australian publisher and bookseller.

 Early life

-Alfred Cecil Rowlandson was born on 15 June 1865 at Daylesford, Victoria, the second surviving son of Arthur Hodgson Rowlandson, an Indian-born gold-miner, and his wife Susan Sophia (née Black), born in Brechin, Scotland.
-Alfred C. Rowlandson was educated at the Northcote State School and then, after the family moved to Queensland, at the Superior Normal School, Brisbane.
+Rowlandson was born on 15 June 1865 at Daylesford, Victoria, the second surviving son of Arthur Hodgson Rowlandson, an Indian-born gold-miner, and his wife Susan Sophia (née Black), born in Brechin, Scotland.
+He was educated at the Northcote State School and then, after the family moved to Queensland, at the Superior Normal School, Brisbane.
 In 1877 he began working as a shop boy.
-In 1878 the Rowlandson family moved to Sydney, where Alfred was employed as an office boy in the office of Henry Waddington, of Macquarie-place.
+In 1878 the Rowlandson family moved to Sydney, where young Rowlandson was employed as an office boy in the office of Henry Waddington, of Macquarie Place.

 Career

-In 1883, at 17, Rowlandson joined the staff of the New South Wales Bookstall Company, and was employed as a tram ticket seller at the office at the corner of King Street and Elizabeth Streets.
+In 1883, aged 17, Rowlandson joined the staff of the NSW Bookstall Company, and was employed as a tram ticket seller at the office at the corner of King and Elizabeth streets.
 He was promoted to cashier and then manager.
 When the proprietor Henry Lloyd died in 1897, Rowlandson bought the business from the widow and conceived the idea of selling Australian books at one shilling each, creating the Bookstall series.
-In spite of his belief that there was a market for cheap Australian books the prospects were not encouraging.
-Australians generally had not much faith in the value of the work of their novelists, and it seemed unlikely that books could be sold in large editions in a country with a population still under four million when Rowlandson began publishing at the turn of the century.
+In spite of his belief that there was a market for cheap Australian books, the prospects were not encouraging.
+Australians generally had not much faith in the value of the work of their country's novelists, and it seemed unlikely that books could be sold in large editions in a country with a population still, at the turn of the century, under four million.

 Rowlandson and Alma Jenkins were married in 1898 in Sydney.